neurodsp-tools/neurodsp/doc/glossary.rst

 - this `guide <https://doi.org/10.1016/j.jneumeth.2014.08.002>`_ on using filters for electrophysiological data
 - this `primer <https://doi.org/10.1016/j.neuron.2019.02.039>`_ on when, how, and why to use filters

-For an open, in depth, and code drive tutorial, check out the `MNE Filtering Tutorial <https://mne.tools/stable/auto_tutorials/discussions/plot_background_filtering.html>`_.
+For an open, in depth, and code-driven tutorial, check out the `MNE Filtering Tutorial <https://mne.tools/stable/auto_tutorials/discussions/plot_background_filtering.html>`_.

 .. glossary::